danielplan/proton/README.md

 # proton

-A programming language used create wireframes and prototypes of user interfaces.
+A declarative programming language used create wireframes and prototypes of user interfaces.

 ## Examples